 When the event started in 1999, a total of 21 writers participated.
 As of 2017, the number of participants exceeded 300,000.
 There are no prizes, so to speak, but anyone who reaches the goal of 50,000 words is declared a winner, and with the better part of a novel completed, they are.

 Whether you’re ready to join the NaNoWriMo community or you just spend a lot of time streaming Netflix on your tablet, you need to protect your eyes, and Peepers can help!
-Here are just a few fantastic frames featuring our Focus™ Blue Light lenses to safeguard your sight and help you step into the shoes of your preferred writer persona.
+Here are just a few fantastic frames featuring our Focus™ Blue Light lenses to filter more than 40% of high-energy visible (HEV) blue light in the 400-450 nanometer range, offer UV400 protection, and have a seven-layer anti-reflective coating to reduce glare from digital screens so you can safeguard your sight and easily step into the shoes of your preferred writer persona.

 If your forte is bringing love to life on the page, we’ve got a few styles to get you in the mood.
 Foxy Mama readers in passionate purple, with subtle shimmer sprinkled along the brow line, or Glitz and Glam in pink or sultry black can add that “love at first sight” spark.